-The relationship (i.e. distance) between objects observed in the environment (e.g. light tracking can be conditionally controlled based upon the distance between objects; relationship can also be based upon the distance between an object and a reference point or area)
+Example Control Capability Introduced Update the attributes of devices in the control environment based upon The relationship (i.e. distance) between objects observed in the environment (e.g. light behavior, like color or intensity, can be controlled based upon the distance between objects; relationship can also be based upon the distance between an object and a reference point or area)

-The size, color, shape, motion, and or direction of an object observed in the environment (e.g. the tracking light color can be selected based upon the height or color of an object observed)
+The size, color, shape, motion, and or direction of an object observed in the environment (e.g. light color can be selected based upon the height or color of an object observed)